Million19/llm_to_mcp_integration_engine/README.md

 ## 🔍 What is `llm_to_mcp_integration_engine`?

-The llm_to_mcp_integration_engine distinguishes itself by effectively handling unstructured outputs and incorporating dynamic parsing and retry mechanisms(RETRY_PROMPT,CHANGE_LLM_IN_RETRY), offering a more flexible and resilient solution for LLM-tool integration.
+`llm_to_mcp_integration_engine` is a new idea for a communication layer between LLMs and MCP servers or functions.

+It enhances the reliability of tool calling by ensuring tools are selected, validated, and executed correctly before triggering any external process.

+It searches for tool selection indicators (`SELECTED_TOOLS`, `SELECTED_TOOL`, `NO_TOOLS_SELECTED`) in the LLM's response and validates them against a predefined tool list.

 ---

 ## 🚀 What is new about `llm_to_mcp_integration_engine`?

-The llm_to_mcp_integration_engine introduces a novel framework that reliably connects LLMs to MCP servers or functions—even when LLM responses are partially structured or non-JSON.

-It combines validation, retry mechanisms, and diagnostic controls into one programmable layer that prevents miscommunication and unsafe execution.

-Unlike traditional prompting tricks, this engine acts as a communication protocol, enforcing structure and decision-making integrity at runtime.
+The llm_to_mcp_integration_engine distinguishes itself by effectively handling unstructured outputs and incorporating dynamic parsing and retry mechanisms(RETRY_PROMPT,CHANGE_LLM_IN_RETRY), offering a more flexible and resilient solution for LLM-tool integration.

 ---